Saturday’s game at St Mary’s was the first time this season when Manchester United have arguably come away from the game with more than they deserved.

 Symptomatic of determination

-To say it was John Terry-esque would be a lazy similarity to make (English centre-half, back to the wall performance, no-nonsense player, Mourinho), but he has certainly put himself forward to be the number one centre-half in this side.
+To say it was John Terry-esque would be a lazy similarity to make (English centre-half, back to the wall performance, no-nonsense player, Mourinho), but he has put himself forward to be the number one centre-half in this side.

 Of greatest significance though was the grit and determination that they showed in grinding out this win.